mage2pro/tbc-bank/README.md

-This extension integrates a Magento 2 based webstore with [TBCBank Bank](http://www.tbcbank.ge) (Georgia).
+This extension integrates a Magento 2 based webstore with [TBC Bank](http://www.tbcbank.ge) (Georgia).

 ## How to buy
 The extension is not released yet, so there is no way to buy it just now.